Knowledge base is the new customer support favorite.

 You surely have come across dozens of examples of knowledge base on various websites.
 It is not always called that – you can find it under the name Help Center, Knowledge Management System, or just plain FAQ.

 Others refer to it as just KB.
 Anyway, no matter what it is called, its concept and purpose are mostly the same – to provide a resource for customers to help themselves.

 In a very broad sense, a knowledge base is a central database where information can be stored, managed, and shared.

-The internal (employee) and external (customer) parts of the knowledge base may overlap slightly but usually they have different purposes and use cases defined by the target audience:
+The internal (employee) and external (customer) parts of the knowledge base may overlap slightly but usually they have different purposes, use cases and require different knowledge management software.

 - External knowledge base: a collection of the most common use cases and issues that the customers might face while using the product and their solutions.
 An external customer base gives answers to the most frequently asked questions that the customers might have.

 Of course, the content of the knowledge base is important but the key factor is its structure.
 Customers want information, and your first task is to help them find it.
 No matter how clear, illustrative, relevant your KB articles are, if your structure is poor, all your great writing is as good as wasted.